 I am an Associate Professor at the School of Criminology, Université de Montréal.
 My research focuses on the development of antisocial behaviour in youth, with special attention to callous-unemotional traits (e.g., lack of guilt and empathy, and shallow emotions), as well as to risk and protective factors related to these behavioural problems.
 I combine longitudinal data, experimental research, twin model-fitting approaches, and neuroscience techniques to study different developmental pathways to antisocial behaviour.
 I was a post-doctoral research fellow at the DRRU during 2007-2008.

 I studied my P.h.D in the DRRU from 2005-2009.
 Since 2011, I have been the Head of the Unit of School and Family Studies at Goldsmiths, University of London.
 My research is inter-disciplinary, combining neuroimaging, behavioural genetics and neuropsychology to best understand behavioural difficulties in children, particularly those difficulties that interfere with a child’s ability to get on in school.
 I am particularly interested in the cognitive and affective correlates of aggressive and disruptive behaviours, and have focused on understanding empathic and emotion understanding and regulation abilities.
 Most recently, I have been working with Educational Psychologists and teachers to develop and evaluate interventions for children with chronic and severe behavioural and emotional difficulties.

 Sara Hodsoll, PhD

-I completed my ESRC funded PhD at UCL in September 2010 under the supervision of Prof. Essi Viding and Prof. Nilli Lavie.
+I completed my ESRC funded PhD at UCL from September 2007 – September 2010 under the supervision of Prof. Essi Viding and Prof. Nilli Lavie.
 My research investigated attention to emotional faces, specifically, whether task-irrelevant facial expressions of emotion are able to capture attention.
 As well as establishing the basic phenomena associated with this emotional capture, my research also investigated how individual differences in psychopathic traits (in both adults and children) affect attention to emotional faces.
-I am currently a trainee clinical psychologist, enrolled on the DClinPsy doctoral programme at UCL, and I plan to continue my research into attention and emotion processing in individuals with psychopathic traits at DRRU.
+I am currently a trainee clinical psychologist, enrolled on the DClinPsy doctoral programme at UCL, and I plan to continue my research into attention and emotion processing in individuals with psychopathic traits at the DRRU.

 I worked as a post-doctoral research fellow in the DRRU in 2006.
 I am currently Professor of psychiatric epidemiology at Örebro University and Karolinska Institute.
 My research group has strong skills in advanced epidemiological analyses and uses the unique possibilities in Sweden to perform psychiatric epidemiological research based on national health registers, twin research using the Swedish twin register and molecular epidemiology using large scale data collections of DNA.

-MSc. student at Ecole Normale Superieure de la Rue d’Ulm.I conducted my dissertation project under the joint supervision of Franck Ramus at the Laboratoire de Sciences Cognitives et Psycholinguistique and Dr. Eamon McCrory at the Developmental Risk and Resilience Unit.
+As an MSc. student at Ecole Normale Superieure de la Rue d’Ulm, I conducted my dissertation project under the joint supervision of Franck Ramus at the Laboratoire de Sciences Cognitives et Psycholinguistique and Dr. Eamon McCrory at the Developmental Risk and Resilience Unit.
 For my dissertation I investigated attentional biases to threat in a population of children with a history of early adversity.
 More generally, my research interests include developmental psychopathology, the evaluation of psychotherapies and the history of psychology.

 I am currently a Doctoral student at Harvard University’s Graduate School of Education.
 Broadly, my research interests concern the longitudinal effects of adversity and trauma in early childhood.
 I am especially interested in translational research, particularly within the school, that can be leveraged to substantively improve life outcomes for children who are vulnerable or ‘at-risk’.
-Prior to this, received my Master’s degree from UCL.
+Prior to this, received my Master’s degree from UCL in 2011.
 For my Master’s thesis, supervised by Dr. Eamon McCrory, I investigated the neural correlates of resilience in adolescence, using structural imaging methods.